 Side Effects of Milk Thistle for Dogs

-If you plan to give your dog milk thistle, keep an eye out for a few symptoms that may indicate you should stop its use.
+Planning to give your dog a milk thistle supplement?
+Keep an eye out for side effects that indicate you should stop its use.

 “Silymarin is generally safe to give to dogs,” says Summers.
 “At high doses, silymarin may cause diarrhea in dogs.”
-If your dog gets diarrhea after giving this supplement, speak to your pet’s veterinarian about the reaction before giving it again.
+If your dog gets diarrhea as a side effect of milk thistle, speak to your veterinarian about the reaction before giving it again.

 “While silymarin may be beneficial in dogs with inflammatory liver conditions, it is unlikely to cure a pet of the disease by itself,” she says.
 “I think of silymarin as a liver protectant that should be given while the underlying condition is diagnosed and treated directly with appropriate therapy, especially in dogs with chronic liver enzyme elevations.”

-When it comes to selecting a milk thistle supplement for your dog, you should do your own research on reputable brands and work with your dog’s vet to find the best source, as manufacturing of pet supplements is not regulated or standardized.
+When it comes to selecting a milk thistle or other liver supplement for your dog, do your research.
+Manufacturing of pet supplements is not regulated or standardized, so only buy from reputable brands and consult your dog’s vet.